 Limitations:

 - Context windows cap how much it can hold at once.
-Upload 50 documents and it won't recall all of them equally.
 Start with 3-5 key files per project and expand from there.

 - It can be confidently wrong.
-Claude sounds certain even when it's guessing.
 Always verify critical facts, numbers, and citations before acting on them.

 - Projects are the unlock.
-Without them, every conversation starts from scratch and you lose continuity between sessions.
+Without them, every conversation starts from scratch.

 - No file access.
 Claude can analyse what you upload, but it can't read your local files, create spreadsheets, or organise folders.
 That's Cowork.